 Infrastructure and crews

 With around 40 million residents, California is the most populous state in the US and the third largest by size.
-From Los Angeles in the south to San Francisco in the north is about 90 minutes by air or a seven-hour drive on the state’s extensive freeway system.
-Los Angeles International Airport and San Francisco International Airport — both 11-12 hour flights from Europe — are the major hubs, but there are about a dozen large commercial airports in the state, among them San Diego International, which offers direct flights to London, Tokyo, Frankfurt, Vancouver and Toronto, and San Jose International, with flights to London, Beijing, Tokyo, Frankfurt and Vancouver.
+From Los Angeles and San Diego in the south to San Francisco and San Jose in the north is about 90 minutes by air or a seven-hour drive on the state’s extensive freeway system.
+Los Angeles International Airport (LAX) and San Francisco International Airport — both 11-12 hour flights from Europe — are the major hubs, but there are about a dozen large commercial airports in the state, among them San Diego International, which offers direct flights to London, Tokyo, Frankfurt, Vancouver and Toronto, and San Jose International, with flights to London, Beijing, Tokyo, Frankfurt and Vancouver.

 Amy Lemisch, director, California Film Commission